 Have fun selecting the perfect track and let me know if you have any questions about sound design!

-Updated in 2017: Music As The Star
+Updated: Music As The Star

 Since this post was originally published, a new trend has emerged in video marketing that we felt was worth an update!
-Oliver does a great job of outlining the steps you need to take to ensure your music is the perfect fit for your marketing video, but what about when your video features nothing but music?
+Oliver does a great job of outlining the steps you need to take to ensure your background music is the perfect fit for your marketing video, but what about when your video features nothing but music?

 Tubular Insights put together a great post on how to create ‘silent’ marketing videos – or videos that take a page from silent films of yesteryear and feature only music – so I won’t rehash too much of what they have to say.
 But take a look at the examples they have shared for some inspiration!